 I'm pleased to present the first in our series of Eatwell Farm-inspired recipes!
-Our hope is that these recipes will help you cook and eat more locally and seasonally.
+My hope is that these recipes will help you cook and eat more locally and seasonally.

-Our first recipe is a simple and very yummy one -- spinach and onion quesadillas.
-We served them with mango jicama salsa even though mangoes do not qualify as local (click here for the salsa recipe) and sour cream along with an arugala citrus salad.
+This first recipe is a simple and very yummy one -- spinach and onion quesadillas.
+I served them with mango jicama salsa even though mangoes do not qualify as local (

 Since it is the rainy season here in northern California, the spinach tends to get rather muddy.
 We followed Eatwell's instructions and rinsed the spinach to remove most of the mud, removed and yellow leaves, then soaked/swirled the leaves in cold, salted water for another ten minutes before rinsing one final time, drying and storing it in a plastic bag in the fridge.